 Notice of Employment Opportunity: Wild Stew Field Crew Member

 Wild Arizona is hiring for multiple positions as part of our Wild Stew Field Crew for trail maintenance, trail condition assessments and riparian restoration projects to include survey work, invasive plant management, and revegetation projects across Arizona.
-This position would begin September 15, 2021 and would focus initially on a backcountry trail restoration project in the Chiricahua Wilderness.
-Additional project locations may include Mount Wrightson and Miller Peak Wilderness areas on the Coronado National Forest, areas of the Tonto National Forest, and Glen Canyon National Recreation Area.
+This position is open immediately and would focus initially on backcountry trail maintenance projects in southeast Arizona.
+Additional project locations are in the Coronado National Forest, Tonto National Forest, Apache Sitgreaves National Forest, and Glen Canyon National Park.

-The selected individuals will be hired by Wild Arizona as temporary full-time employees, and must supply their own work clothes, backpacks, hiking boots and camping/backpacking gear.
-All specialty equipment such as tools, personal protective equipment, group gear, etc. will be provided by Wild Arizona through the length of the project.
+The selected individuals will be hired by Wild Arizona as full time employees, and must supply their own work clothes, backpacks, hiking boots and camping/backpacking gear.
+All specialty equipment such as tools, personal protective equipment, group gear, etc. will be provided by Wild Arizona.
 Crew members will be responsible for the care and return of any equipment provided by Wild Arizona.

 The work schedule will be eight 10-hour days (Wednesday through Wednesday) followed by 6 days off.

 - Tonto National Forest

 - Apache–Sitgreaves National Forest